Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been officially launched as of Oct 7, incorporating all feedback from testers to improve gameplay and ensure a stable experience for players.
+The game has been officially launched as of **the latest date**, incorporating all feedback from testers to improve gameplay and ensure a stable experience for players.
 We are now preparing for ongoing maintenance and future updates based on user engagement and further feedback.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.